Why a Cricket Bowling Machine Is One of the Smartest Tools You Can Use in Practice

 - Examples: Bola Arm, Paceman Bowling Arm.

-2. Two-Wheel Bowling Machines
+2. Two-Wheel Machines

 - Key Features:

 - The wheels can spin independently at different speeds to produce swing or spin.
+Capable of delivering fast balls (up to 160 km/h), swing, seam, and spin.

 - Adjustments allow for variations in speed, bounce, and delivery angle.